 Anyone that has played sports knows the TEAM acronym: Together Everyone Achieves More.
 But sadly, many dealers that offer equipment, parts and service don’t act as one business.
 Others don’t link inventory to parts, so price list updates become a headache.
 Noble Power Equipment is keen on being greater than the whole, as inspired by the Greek philosopher, Aristotle.

-Tim Peterson, the owner of Noble Power Equipment, is the quintessential dealer.
+Tim Peterson, the owner of Noble Power Equipment who uses Ideal software to manage his dealership, is the quintessential dealer.
 He started as a technician and worked his way up to be the owner of the business.
 Noble Power Equipment, located in California’s beautiful San Luis Obispo, was founded in the 1940s and has been owned by Tim since 1985.
 We sat down and talked to him about how he ties all pieces of his business together to drive value.

 What would you say separates your dealership from the competition?

 Tim: “We’re a hometown business.
 In that way, we are different than the other companies that are out there, especially the larger stores.
 Being involved in the towns that we are in and getting to know the public has really helped us out.
 Knowing people in the community on a personal level has been a big benefit.

 How do you compete with big-box stores?

 Tim: “We take care of our customers.
 We offer sales, parts and service after the fact, whereas the big-box stores don’t offer that.

 Service is probably the smallest part of our business from a financial point of view, but having that personal note makes a big difference in terms of customer loyalty.
 This gives us an opportunity to show what we can do for them versus the customer going in and walking out with just a box and not having any kind of a relationship.